Flathz/dotfiles/README.md

-## how to install this machine on a new machine
+## how to install this repo on a new machine

 ## Requirements